top of page

 The verb 'encumber' has its etymological origins in Old French and Latin.
 It is derived from the Old French word 'encombrer,' which means 'to block' or 'to hinder.'
 In turn, 'encombrer' comes from the Latin word 'incumbere,' which combines 'in' (meaning 'on') and 'cumbere' (meaning 'to lie down' or 'to rest').
 Originally, in Latin, 'incumbere' referred to something physically resting or pressing on something else.
 Over time, the sense of burdening or hindering something or someone gradually developed in the French term 'encombrer,' and this meaning persisted as the word transitioned into English.
 Therefore, the etymology of 'encumber' reflects the idea of weighing down or hindering someone or something with difficulties, obstacles, or excessive baggage, much like a heavy load pressing upon them.

-Find the meaning of encumber
+Quiz: Find the meaning of the verb encumber:

 Try Again!